Print & Share This Recipe!

 4

-To Serve: Layer couscous on the bottom of a tagine or platter.
-Top with the vegetable medley.
-Garnish with chopped cilantro.
-Enjoy your delicious and simple Tunisian couscous!
+Spoon the fluffy couscous onto the bottom of a tagine dish or large serving platter.
+Top generously with the warm, spiced vegetable medley.
+Finish with a sprinkle of chopped fresh cilantro for a burst of color and flavor.
+Serve immediately and enjoy your delicious, comforting, and simple Tunisian couscous!

 Recipe Tips & Suggestions